Welcome to the Sandia Cyber Institute for Rigorous Experimentation!

 Want to learn more about specific challenges SCIRE is tackling?

-Sandia, UC Davis, and USC’s Information Sciences Institute will be hosting a free virtual workshop on Cyber Experimentation and the Science of Security (CESoS) November 9th and 10th.
-The goal of CESoS ‘21 is to lay the foundations for developing rigorous, generalizable approaches to defend against and thwart the growing security threats posed to cyber-physical systems.
+Sandia, UC Davis, and USC’s Information Sciences Institute host a free virtual workshop each fall on Cyber Experimentation and the Science of Security (CESoS).
+The goal of CESoS ‘21 was to lay the foundations for developing rigorous, generalizable approaches to defend against and thwart the growing security threats posed to cyber-physical systems.

 Current Software Tools